How to sell research reports online securely: stop sharing, copying, protect revenue.

 When it comes to confidential research reports, the requirements for privacy are often even higher.
 In these cases, DRM can stop the reports from being modified or misrepresented and opened outside of authorized locations.
 Report use can also be tracked and logged to identify misuse, and then access revoked if necessary.

 Together, these controls, when used wisely, give significant protection against revenue loss.
-They stop illegal sharing and copying, allow publishers to keep reports more relevant and accurate, and ultimately keep high-value reports, high-value.
+They stop illegal sharing and copying, allow publishers such as member associations to keep reports more relevant and accurate, and ultimately keep high-value reports, high-value.

 What is the best way to protect research reports when selling online?